 The process of becoming a certified trail partner is a collaborative effort between a property owner and the administering agency(s) of the trail.
 For sites related to the California, El Camino Real de Tierra Adentro, El Camino Real de los Tejas, Mormon Pioneer, Old Spanish, Oregon, Pony Express, Santa Fe, and Trail of Tears National Historic Trails, if you're interested in becoming a certified trail partner, please contact trails staff by emailing or by calling us.

 Sites related to the Old Spanish and El Camino Real de Tierra Adentro National Historic Trails can also be certified by the Bureau of Land Management (BLM).
-Please contact the BLM office in Santa Fe, New Mexico or contact Jane Childress at (575) 525-4324.

 - Guide to Partnership Certification Along National Historic Trails (April 2009), is available for viewing and printing.
 This guidebook provides information about the program.